aniszahirah/ClassScheduling/analysis.md

 # Consideration

 To find the best class scheduling solution, three non-preemptive scheduling algorithms are compared.
 The algorithms involved in the analysis is First Come First Serve (FCFS), Shortest Job First (SJF) and Priority Scheduling.
-Similar data is used in arrival time, burst time(duration) and priority to calculate the average waiting time and average turnaround time.
+Similar data is used in arrival time, burst time(duration) and priority to calculate the average waiting time and average turnaround time and to determine the order of process execution.

 # Analysis